 |“Investors want five-year projections, which is ridiculous considering all the unknowns.”||“I recognize that financial projections are commitments, so I don’t take them lightly.”|

 |“My family expects me to always be there at a moment’s notice.”||“With the support of my family, I can walk that fine line between family and business.”|

 |“My biggest challenge is make sure everyone is carrying their weight.”||“I trust my team, and I’m convinced that the total is more than the sum of the parts.”|

 If you are not yet ready to commit, you should consider getting more experience in your relevant business domain, or taking on a partner who has run a small business.
 Don’t assume that your perspective as an employee gives you a real view of the founder’s role.
 Also you shouldn’t assume that your experience in a large public company is applicable to running a startup.

 Entrepreneurship is all about assuming a risk for a reward, and accountability is core to generating the desired results.
 To make it work, you must trust yourself, your partners, and your startup.
-You should find there is a thrill and satisfaction to making decisions and standing behind them.
+You should find a thrill and satisfaction when making decisions and standing behind them.